Here are the best sniper games:

 You’ll also be dealing with century-old equipment, which makes long-range shots incredibly difficult to pull off due to extreme bullet drop and antique rifle scopes.
 It’s tricky to get a handle on, but you’ll still have a huge advantage over everyone else at long range.

 While there isn’t a sniper role in Squad, there is a marksman class - and if you don’t think there’s a difference between the two then Squad probably isn’t for you.
-This game is all about teamwork, and as such there’s no room for lone wolf roles like snipers.
+Squad's gameplay is all about teamwork, and as such there’s no room for lone wolf roles like snipers.
 A marksman’s job, on other hand, is to accompany the fire team wherever they go, providing the team with a response to longer-range fire and generally extending their effective reach when attacking and defending.

-It’s not as realistic as Arma, nor is it as user-friendly and frag-laden as a Call of Duty game - Insurgency is somewhere between the two sniper games.
+It’s not as realistic as Arma, nor is it as user-friendly and frag-laden as a Call of Duty game - we found Insurgency gameplay is somewhere between the two sniper games.
 Don’t expect much in the way of bullet drop, as not only does most of the action in Insurgency play out across urban battlefields, Insurgency also started out as a Half-Life mod, which means no fancy projectile models to master.

 So what does Insurgency offer the prospective sniper?
 Purpose.
 There’s no HUD, no mini-map to detail enemy positions, no red markers hovering above every visible target.
 As the team's long-range specialist you can use your scope to recon enemy positions and provide fire support over open terrain.
 You might not have much use when it comes to storming the objective, but if you’re using a headset then you’re practically indispensable.